Fuad-grb/az-news-classifier/README.md

 ## Overview

 Azerbaijani is a low-resource language with no publicly available labeled datasets for news classification.
-The project covers the full pipeline: scraping ~11.5K articles from three news sites, cleaning down to ~10K, fine-tuning XLM-RoBERTa-base, ONNX export for CPU inference, and deployment on k3s with Helm and monitoring.
+The project covers the full pipeline: scraping about 12K articles from three news sites, cleaning down to ~10K, fine-tuning XLM-RoBERTa-base, ONNX export for CPU inference, and deployment on k3s with Helm and monitoring.

 Categories: